Planning for retirement

 Even if it is not currently top of your agenda, being able to retire when and how you would like, is sooner or later likely to be one of your most important financial objectives.
 But achieving this goal takes planning and perseverance.
 Unless you are in the fortunate position of having a final-salary pension scheme which is not underfunded you will almost certainly need to augment your state pension.
 You could spend a third of your life in retirement.
 Will you find those years the golden times we all dream of, or a constant struggle to pay the bills?

-If you are in receipt of the old state pension then this is worth about £6,200 or, if retiring after 6 April 2016 almost £8,100 at current rates, assuming you have a full national insurance record.
-For those reaching state pension age from 6 April 2016, this requires 30 years' contributions.
+If you are in receipt of the old state pension then this is worth about £6,360 or, if you receive the new state pension it is worth almost £8,300 at current rates, assuming you have a full national insurance record.
+For those yet to reach state pension age this requires 30 years' contributions.
 If you have not yet retired, we can help you check your record and see if any gaps can be filled.
 A review of your state pension entitlement will also indicate what you may expect to receive as state second pension, SERPS and graduated pension.

 The state pension age (SPA) is also changing and it is far from clear that we have the final definitive position.
 Currently: